Howards End ESL Lesson Plan [Free PDF]

 The period of British history during Queen Victoria’s reign (1837-1901) marked by industrialization, expansion of the British Empire, and a strict code of morality.

-See also Pride and Prejudice Lesson Plans [Free PDF]
+See also Lord of the Flies ESL Lesson Plan [Free PDF]

 Contextual Usage